Forensic Psychology (Practitioner Programme) - PgD

 In addition to the academic qualifications detailed above, applicants will be expected to demonstrate extensive experience in a relevant area, for example, experience working with forensic populations, work with victims, offenders or service providers in a forensic domain.

-Additionally applicants must have (or be able to provide) a clear, Enhanced CRB report and be able to evidence that they meet the health requirements of their student placement.
+Additionally applicants must have (or be able to provide) a clear, Enhanced Disclosure and Barring Service (DBS) report.
+Students are required to agree to occupational health screening prior to their place on the programme being confirmed.
+This screening may include recommendations or requirements for immunisation to allow them to undertake placements with an external provider.
 Students will be asked to consent to participation in role play activities during the workshops associated with the programmes.
 Students unable to consent to such activities will be required to work with the programme team to achieve a suitable alternative experience.
-Finally students will need to able to evidence English language skills of IELTS 7 with a minimum of 6.5 on each subtest.
+Finally students will need to able to evidence English language skills of IELTS level 7 with a minimum of 6.5 on each subtest.

 Aprroved by: Health and Care Professions Council